brodsa/mgv-vorau/README.md

 Generally, testing was considered during the entire development of the webpage.
 After implementing a feature or styling the component, the the webpage was tested.
 In the end, more thorough manual testing was conducted.
 Finally, the existing validation tools were used.

 ### Manual Testing
-- The website was tested on various devices (mobile: iPhone8, TODO; and laptop: Dell XPS13) and in various web browsers (Chroma, Safary, Firefox, and Edge).
+- The website was tested on various devices (mobile: iPhone8, Samsung A52; and laptop: Dell XPS13) and in various web browsers (Chroma, Safary, Firefox, and Edge).
 In addition, the Google Chrome DevTool was used to fill the gap with testing the website on even more screen sizes.

 Following aspects were considered during the test: